 Massachusetts Making Moves

 February could be called the “Boston “C” Party – the “C” representing Massachusetts casinos.
 The Massachusetts Gaming Commission reported that the gross gaming revenue from slots and table games was far from “gross.”
-February showed a rise to $67.44 million from Plainridge Park Casino, MGM Springfield, and Encore Boston Harbor.
-That’s a 17% increase over January and the highest monthly gaming revenue total since October of 2020.
+Instead, February showed a rise to $67.44 million from Plainridge Park Casino, MGM Springfield, and Encore Boston Harbor.
+That’s a 17% increase over January and the highest monthly gaming revenue total since October 2020.